OuyangDanwen/rest-api-development/README.md

 #### Question 4: Are there any additional features you would like to highlight?

-The generated cookie has an expiry time of 2 hours to reduce the possibility of replay attacks.
+The generated cookie has an expiry time of 2 hours to reduce the likelihood of replay attacks.

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

 One potential weakness is in the cookie management - currently we are still using the default JavaScript cookie functions.
 A better implementation would be to use JWT, however it was assured that we would not have to do its implementation in this current assignment.

+Our usage of DOMPurify provides client-side sanitisation for our web app.
+However, it is not a foolproof way.
+For a more rigorous defense, server-side sanitisation should be employed as well.

 #### Feedback: Is there any other feedback you would like to give?